Warzone2100/warzone2100/doc/js-functions.md

 ## setNoGoArea(x1, y1, x2, y2, playerFilter)

 Creates an area on the map on which nothing can be built.
-If player is zero, then landing lights are placed.
-If player is `ALL_PLAYERS`, then a limbo landing zone is created and limbo droids placed.
+If `playerFilter` is `0`, then landing lights are placed.
+If `playerFilter` is `ALL_PLAYERS`, then a limbo landing zone is created and limbo droids placed.

 ## startTransporterEntry(x, y, player)